-Getting a backpack carrier for your cat can be an adventuring game changer.
+Getting a cat backpack carrier for your cat can be an adventuring game changer.
 As someone who put off investing in a cat backpack for a while, I really wish I had gotten one sooner.
 I can remember one instance in particular when I wished we had one.
 My husband and I were on a hike with one of our cats, and he quickly and unexpectedly decided that he’d had enough.
 Unfortunately, he decided this when were still a mile from the car.
 That mile hike back carrying an angry cat felt like it lasted forever!
 A backpack carrier would have made the situation a lot more manageable.

 4 Reasons to Get a Cat Backpack Carrier